aliyazdi75/gallery/README.md

-# ceit_alumni
+# gallery

-A new application for CEIT 94 Alumni.
+A new gallery flutter application.

 ## Commands